Mexico–Saint Lucia relations: Bilateral agreements

-Both nations have signed a few bilateral agreements such as an Agreement for the Exchange of Information on Tax Matters (2013); Agreement of Cooperation in the Fields of Education, Culture, Youth, Physical Culture and Sports (2014); and an Agreement for Technical and Scientific Cooperation.
+Both nations have signed a few bilateral agreements such as an Agreement for the Exchange of Information on Tax Matters (2013); Agreement of Cooperation in the Fields of Education, Culture, Youth, Physical Culture and Sports (2014); and an Agreement for Technical and Scientific Cooperation (2014).
+Each year, the Mexican government offers scholarships for nationals of Saint Lucia to study postgraduate studies at Mexican higher education institutions.

 Trade

-In 2018, trade between Mexico and Saint Lucia totaled US$3.6 million.
-Mexico's main exports to Saint Lucia include: doors and windows; plastic plates and sheets; refrigerators and freezers; flat screen televisions; and building stones.
-Saint Lucia's main exports to Mexico include: optical devices, algae and aero-parts.
+In 2023, trade between Mexico and Saint Lucia totaled US$4.2 million.
+Mexico's main exports to Saint Lucia include: motor vehicles, household electronics, refrigerators, stoves, grates and cookers; alcohol, chemical based products and clothing articles.
+Saint Lucia's main exports to Mexico include: parts and accessories of machine tools, instruments and apparatus for regulating and controlling flows, vegetables wax, conveyor belts and screws and bolts.